Courses

 Prerequisite: none

-This course focuses on the science, engineering and ethics of ecological, social environmental issues and the impact human population has on the current environment and explores new sources of energy, air and water quality, waste treatment, reclamation, conservation efforts and how engineers can partner to meet the challenges.
+Topics in green engineering focuses on the science and ethics of ecological, economical, and social environmental issues.
+The course will delve into the impact the human population has on the current environment as well as explore new sources of energy, air & water quality, waste treatment, reclamation, and conservation efforts.
+Government regulations, worldwide consortiums, and trends that are leading industries toward sustainability will also be explored.

 IET 3620 Warehousing Systems